DURGESH716/Real-Time-Chatbot-Assistant-with-GUI/README.md

 6) Type 'python train_chatbot.py' to train the chatbot.
 7) It will take a while for training.
 8) Now type 'python chatgui.py' to test the chatbot.

+If you want you can change the json file with your desired question and answers, train the model again and use it.